Skip to content

 • Ability to communicate in Spanish and English as well as have an in-depth understanding of the Latino culture and cross-cultural competence.

-• Ability to communicate with clinical supervisor, counselors, and other professionals and to observe professional boundaries both with clients and other professionals.
+• Ability to communicate with clinical supervisor, counselors and other professionals and to observe professional boundaries with both clients and other professionals.

 • Reliable personal transportation